Campaign of the Month: January 2015

 - An artifact’s saving throw bonus equals 4 + one-half its artificer level, unless the saving throw granted by an additional enchantment would be superior.

-- Magical artifact weapons, armors, and shields may be directly enchanted and benefit from the bearer’s enhancements and enchantments, but other magical artifact items cannot be further enchanted.
+- Magical artifact weapons, armors, and shields benefit from the bearer’s enhancements and enchantments, but magical artifact items cannot be further enchanted.

 - Repairing a destroyed artifact requires an artificer or a Make Whole cast by a mage with significant knowledge of artifice, though the magics in the item may require additional resources to repair (much like repairing a normal damaged magic item).